HerbertKwok2001/HerbertKwok2001/README.md

 3.3	Incident Response (will list out what condition need to be fulfilled)
 -	HKMA (Andy, Alex)
 -	PwC (Michael Ching)

+In inventory list provided by OGCIO and investigated by our SOC:
+HKMA related which cause potential impact(call for action) eg Cisco, paloalto etc Cybersecurity related: splunk, java,python etc